HomeArticlesGuideCricket & Baseball Stats Guide

 Batting Average = Total Runs Scored ÷ Number of Times Dismissed

-Critically, not-out innings don't count against the denominator — a batter who's still not out doesn't have that innings counted as a dismissal, which is why batting average isn't simply runs divided by innings played.
-This convention rewards batters who survive at the crease, treating an unbeaten innings as pure upside with no downside to the average.
+Not-out innings don't count against the denominator.
+A batter still not out doesn't have that innings counted as a dismissal, which is why batting average isn't simply runs divided by innings played.
+The convention rewards batters who survive at the crease, treating an unbeaten innings as pure upside with nothing counted against the average.

 The Batting Average Calculator takes total runs and dismissals and returns the average directly.

-Worked example: A batter with 1,200 runs across a season, dismissed 24 times (with several not-out innings excluded from that count), has a batting average of 1,200 ÷ 24 = 50.0 — solidly in excellent territory for competitive cricket.
+Worked example: a batter with 1,200 runs across a season, dismissed 24 times, with several not-out innings excluded from that count, has a batting average of 1,200 ÷ 24 = 50.0, solidly excellent territory for competitive cricket.

 Step 2: Bowling Average (Cricket)